nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 # 10. Lessons Learned

-This incident shows how important the DNS server is, specially in an Active Directory environment.
-It also showed how a small misconfiguration can ruin everything.
+This incident reinforced the importance of verifying DNS configuration when troubleshooting network connectivity issues.
+It also demonstrated how a single incorrect DNS setting can prevent access to websites and Active Directory resources even when general network connectivity is functioning correctly.